Angle Icon

 When people hear “AI in healthcare,” they often imagine something futuristic — robotic surgeons or fully automated hospitals.

-That's far removed from what clinicians actually need: help with the medical documentation and clinical documentation that fill their evenings.
+That's far removed from what clinicians actually need: help with the medical documentation, administrative work, and end-to-end workflows.

 Every patient visit requires clinicians to record key information including: